CSCI-4611-Spring-2022/Assignment-2/README.md

     **Car-Ball Collisions**

-11. Detect contact between the ball and the car using the sphere-sphere collision approach described in more detail in the section below.(2)
+11. Detect contact between the ball and the car using the sphere-sphere collision approach described in more detail below.(2)

-12. Compute the new velocity of the ball after the collision with the car according to the formula described in more detail in the section below.
+12. Compute the new velocity of the ball after the collision with the car according to the formula described in more detail below.
 (2)

 ## Wizard Bonus Challenge